Knewest/uncompressed-discord-images/README.md

 # Uncompressed Discord Images Fix:
 Discord's solution to previewing images is awful so by changing 'media.discordapp.net' links to 'cdn.discordapp.com' links, we will no longer have blurry images (especially with JPEG and WebP).
-Another feature of this plugin is that it makes animated PNGs playable within the client.
+Another feature of this plugin is that it makes animated PNGs uploaded to the Discord server playable within the client.

 This is compatible with BetterDiscord as a plugin and/or can be executed in the console of the client.